 Missed out on seeing an exhibit at MoDH?
-Check back soon as we continue to archive more of our past exhibits.
-Click on the images below to explore!
+Check back regularly as we continue to archive our exhibits.
+Click below to explore!

 Many in Durham have heard the Teer name, but few know the backstory of the man and company he founded.
 A crippling injury, clashes with Jim Crow-era violence, Blue Ridge Parkway contribution, even Cherry Point rattlesnakes — these are just a few of the details found in a tale that spans more than a century and extends to countries around the world.

 Durham’s sole surviving example of the Rosenwald movement.
 The school was built in 1927 as part of a system of schools funded by philanthropist Julius Rosenwald and local communities in the rural South to provide education for African Americans during segregation.

 Baseball cards as we know them today began their life as advertising tools.

 Las tarjetas de béisbol de hoy tuvieron sus inicios como herramientas publicitarias.

 This installment of the Durham A-Z exhibit highlights Durham’s significant brick industry and architecture, an important aspect of the history Durhamites see all around them.

 North Carolina Central University is teaming up with the Museum of Durham History to explore how museums can extend the life of an exhibit well beyond the museum’s walls.
 Students from the Department of History and the School of Library and Information Sciences are expanding the scope and content of the Museum of Durham History’s exhibition Durham Beginnings | 1865-1885 in ways that are grounded in solid research and best practices, while still being publicly-accessible and engaging.
 This project-based course provides students with direct experience in a contemporary museum setting, exploring the ways modern institutions can use technology and collaboration to bring their exhibitions to life for the public.